 How does a Neighborhood Council join a partnership or adopt a role as "Lead Applicant"?

 In order for a Neighborhood Council to apply or join an existing application, the Neighborhood Council Board must approve by a majority vote with quorum.

 My Neighborhood Council does not have a quorum.
 Can we still participate?

 Yes!
 If the Neighborhood Council of which you are a member currently does not have a quorum, you can work with Department of Neighborhood Empowerment Field Director Leyla Campos on adopting an application or partnership.
 She can be emailed at firstname.lastname@example.org

 Where can we look to find additional partners?

 Awards will be distributed at the conclusion of the contest.
 The recipient of the award will be the Lead Applicant of partnerships that successfully execute the strategies outlined in their application.
 Applicants will be informed of the dollar value of their grant upon approval of their application.
 Upon receiving this information, applicants are not required to execute their strategy if they deem the award insufficient.
 However, the award will only be given to applicants that fully execute the strategy outlined in their application.
 Likewise, a partnership that only completes part of their strategy will be awarded a partial amount of the total award for which they are eligible.

 I still have questions!
 Who can I contact?

-If you still have questions about any part of the Challenge, you can contact Colin Sweeney during regular business hours in the Public Affairs Office of the Board of Public Work:
+If you still have questions about any part of the Challenge, you can contact Heather Johnson or Genesis Godoy during regular business hours in the Public Affairs Office of the Board of Public Work: